Bloom (Durand Bernarr album): Composition

-He released the album Bloom in 2025, which is primarily about his appreciation for his "platonic friendships."
-Meagan Jordan of Rolling Stone stated in a positive review: "Bloom pulls on Bernarr’s musical knowledge and appreciation of many genres, while still remaining unique and authentic to his own vocal style."
-Bloom received three Grammy Award nominations.
+Bloom is primarily about Bernarr's appreciation for his "platonic friendships."
+Meagan Jordan of Rolling Stone stated in a positive review: "Bloom pulls on Bernarr's musical knowledge and appreciation of many genres, while still remaining unique and authentic to his own vocal style."
+Rated R&B noted the album's sound as containing "virtuosic vocals, Stax-style horns and deep-pocket drum grooves" with "the soul, house and funk stylings [Bernarr] has dabbled with throughout his career."